Sphinx Themes#

 What is Sphinx theme?#

 file to be correctly recognized as Sphinx theme.
-The other files, like HTML, CSS, and JS, are optional.

-Resulting HTML code comes from templates.
-Templates are .html files written with Jinja2 templating language.
-During processing a template, Sphinx injects actual document body, document title, table of contents, etc. The most important templates are called layout.html
+files written with Jinja templating language.
+During processing a template, Sphinx injects actual document body, document title, table of contents, etc.

 (main template) and page.html